Evidence for Many-Body States in NiPS$_3$ Revealed by Angle-Resolved Photoelectron Spectroscopy: Experimental results

-Firstly, surface-related states are ruled out, since the feature shows $k_z$ dispersion (Fig.~\ref{Fig. 2}c).
+Firstly, surface-related states can be ruled out, since the feature shows $k_z$ dispersion (Fig.~\ref{Fig. 2}(c), \ref{Fig. 2a}(k)).
 Its behavior therefore corresponds to a bulk-derived state, not to a surface state or a surface resonance \cite{Hüfner2013, Damascelli2003}.

-Secondly, substrate-induced states from the Au/Ti support are unlikely.
+Secondly, substrate-induced states from the Au/Ti covered substrate are unlikely.
 Bands from Au with little dispersion are d-levels at energies below $E-E_{\rm F}=-2$\,eV in contrast to the band-like feature at $E-E_{\rm F}=-1.3$\,eV observed here.
-Titanium is well buried below the Au as confirmed by x-ray photoelectron spectroscopy such that it cannot contribute to the ARPES data.
+Titanium is well buried below the Au as confirmed by x-ray photoelectron spectroscopy \cite{Pestka2025} such that it cannot contribute to the ARPES data.

 Thirdly, defect-induced states are improbable.
 The XPS data did not show any foreign components \cite{Pestka2025}.
-Moreover, it is unlikely that a defect state shows dispersion and even follows the dispersion an identified valence band of intact NiPS$_3$.
+Moreover, it is unlikely that a defect state shows dispersion and even follows the dispersion of an identified valence band of intact NiPS$_3$.

 Fourthly, collective-loss features of the photolectrons such as by plasmons typically produce broad, photon-energy–tracking replicas rather than a narrow, dispersive band.
 Moreover, as loss features they must appear at the low energy side of the electronic single-particle bands observed by ARPES in contrast to the experiment.